Article Table Of Contents

 The Pressing Question: Size

-Before we even started to collect data, we had to answer a tough question: Is it fair to pit cities with populations over 100,000 against places with a population of 18?
+Before we even started to collect data, we had to answer a tough question: Is it fair to pit Urban Honolulu with a population of 350,003 against places with a population of 18?

 We firmly decided no, that just isn't fair.